-This funded internship opportunity is open to Clark Undergraduate First Years, Sophomores, Juniors and Seniors graduating in December 2013 who plan to complete an unpaid summer internship within a non-profit organization.
-Students awarded the Barth Internship Award will be required to participate in an internship student panel, or poster presentation, during the academic year.
+This funded internship opportunity is open to Clark Undergraduate First Years, Sophomores, Juniors and Seniors graduating in December 2014 who plan to complete an unpaid summer internship at a non-profit organization.
+Students awarded Barth Internship funding will be required to participate in an internship student panel or poster presentation during the academic year.

 The deadline for application is Monday, April 14th, 2014 at 5:00 PM.

 The application must also include: